 How accessible is generative AI technology for businesses?

-Generative AI technology is becoming more accessible to businesses worldwide due to open-source tools, cloud services, and pre-trained models.
+Generative AI technology is becoming more accessible to businesses worldwide due to open-source tools, cloud services such as AWS and Google Cloud, and pre-trained models.
 However, the degree of accessibility still varies widely, and businesses need to carefully assess their specific needs and resources when considering the adoption of generative AI technology.
 It’s also important to stay informed about the latest developments and best practices in the field.

 Rate this article